 Indonesia: 13,000 Rp= $0.95 USD/mile

 It may be tempting to give money to or purchase things from children.
 Some sell bracelets, while others simply sit in the street and panhandle.
-The reality is women and children are abducted or sold into this situation and in many cases are intentionally disabled in some way to play on the emotions of sympathetic tourists.
-Buying anything will not help their situation and it will encourage others to force children to peddle goods for money because it works.
+The reality is women and children are abducted or sold into this situation.
+In many cases, their captors intentionally injure them in some way to play on the emotions of sympathetic tourists.
+Buying anything will not help their situation.
+It will encourage others to force children to peddle goods for money because it works.

-Thailand sees more tourists than any other SE Asian country and because of this many have taken advantage of the opportunity to make a quick buck.
+Thailand sees more tourists than any other SE Asian country.
+Because of this many have taken advantage of the opportunity to make a quick buck.
 Here are some of the most common Thailand specific schemes.

-Suit Shops in general: Many tuk-tuk drivers will give you a MUCH lower rate to your destination if you agree to stop at one of these shops along the way.
+Many tuk-tuk drivers will give you a MUCH lower rate to your destination if you agree to stop at one of these shops along the way.
 Buying a custom-made suit in Thailand is very cheap and the shops are everywhere.
 These shops pay for the drivers gas in exchange for bringing tourists to them.
-It’s a waste of 20 minutes, but in the end they can’t force you to purchase anything and it will save you some cash in transportation if your willing to go through the hassle.
+It’s a waste of 20 minutes, but in the end, they can’t force you to purchase anything.
+It will save you some cash in transportation if your willing to go through the hassle.

 ***This floating market is an easy drive from Ayutthaya Historical Park and housed some very sweet elephants.

-Generally speaking the locals are kind and good-natured about it.
+Generally speaking, the locals are kind and good-natured about it.
 If you stand your ground with a smile they will back off and no feelings will be hurt.
 It’s best not to take it too personally.
 People here work to survive and just having one tourist fall for their scheme each day can be enough money for them to go home to their families.
-What are some of the tourist traps you have experienced in your travels?